sdfgeoff/wasm_minigames/src_book/content/in_the_air/rendering_models.md

 ```

 So I set up the shader for the vehicle once, and then render it a bunch of times.
-Plenty of room for optimization here in terms of what data I send to the shader vs what
+Plenty of room for optimization here:
+ - I can shift what I compute on CPU vs GPU.
+ - I could use draw instances to render lots within a single draw call.

-I compute on CPU, but I'm not too fussed about optimizing that.
+But I'm not fussed about that yet.

 I twiddled my compositing function in the "lighting" pass as well.
 It now looks like:
 ```frag